urvishvasani/Sync-Ends/Results.md

 ## Observations

-To draw meaningful conclusions out of this experiment, we have used the following quantitative and qualitative observations.
+To draw meaningful conclusions out of this experiment, we used the following quantitative and qualitative observations.

 ### Quantitative measures
-1. Time take when the API developer published a particular change.
+1. Time taken when the API developer published a particular change.
 2. Time when the API consumer gets notified about the change made in the above point.

-For each phase of the experiment, we have made 5 changes to the API and noted the time when consumer gets notified.
+For each phase of the experiment, we made 5 changes to the API and noted the time when consumer gets notified.
 Since each experiment consists of two phases, we have a total of 10 observation for each experiment.
 That makes a total of 100 observations since we have conducted this experiment with 10 participants.